Unlocking the potential in your marketing team for a successful 2021

 Only when you’ve got your priorities in place and a system around them can you really be efficient and give yourself the best opportunity to grow.

-To help teams gain clarity and alignment on what matters most to them right now, we use the Effort/Impact Scale in our leadership process.
+To help teams gain clarity and alignment on what matters most to them right now, we like to use the Effort/Impact Scale.
 To do it yourself, get everyone to write down all the projects they have planned for the next quarter on post-it notes and stick them up on the wall.
-Give each person voting dots and have them select the project/s that are the most important in the first quarter to complete.
+Give each person voting dots and have them select the project/s that are the most important in the next quarter to complete.
 Then place the top votes projects on the Effort/Impact Scale to understand which projects are the short-term priority, which ones are the longer-term projects and which ones you shouldn’t even be putting the effort into doing.

 Addressing uncertainty

-Coming out of 2020, some marketing teams are simply afraid to change.
+Coming out of 2020, some life science teams & leaders are simply afraid to change.
 In the face of uncertainty, they hesitate – which may see them lagging behind even further in 2021.
-If I could instil one thing in every marketer, it would be confidence in their ability to problem-solve and to try new things in the face of adversity – and the agile thinking to do it quickly.
+If I could instil one thing in every life science leader, it would be confidence in their ability to problem-solve and to try new things in the face of adversity – and the agile thinking to do it quickly.
 I’d love to see teams ready to pivot and change at short notice.

 How ready do you think your team is to change in the face of challenges?
 How do you think your team would react if something challenging popped up suddenly?
 Do you have your systems and processes in place to change?

 As they say, change is the only constant!
 It’s never going away, so it’s time we all got comfortable with it.
 We can’t be afraid of the future and the uncertainty it might bring; instead, we have to address it and be as prepared as possible for any surprises that come our way.
-That comes through alignment within your team, and strong and considered leadership – which you might’ve already read my thoughts on in my recent blog.
+That comes through alignment within cross-functional teams, and strong and considered leadership – which you might’ve already read my thoughts on in my recent article.

 Aligning the vision with strategy